Md-Mobassher/Mobassher-Portfolio-Dashboard/README.md

 ### 2. Skill Set

 Discover the technologies and tools I'm skilled in.
-From programming languages like JavaScript and Python to frameworks like React and Django, this section provides an overview of my technical expertise.
+From programming languages like JavaScript and Python to frameworks like React and Next.js, this section provides an overview of my technical expertise.

 ### 3. Resume